KayeJD/my-assistant/README.md

 npm run dev
 ```

-The application should be available at `http://localhost:3000`.
+Your application will be available at `http://localhost:5173`.

 ## Building for Production